Architecture

 How We Use It

-We use message brokers like Kafka and SQS to build robust data pipelines and asynchronous workflows, ensuring zero data loss during traffic spikes.
+We use message brokers like Kafka and SQS to build strong data pipelines and asynchronous workflows, ensuring zero data loss during traffic spikes.

 Real World Example